What is Sell & Stay?

 You will be responsible for both the buyer's and seller's closing costs.6 These are ~1.5% of the home's value and vary from state to state.

 The Option Fee is a part of your Buyout Cost.
 This fee is charged annually.
-Half of your first-year’s Option Fee is taken out of your cash from the initial sale.
-The remaining Option Fee is taken out of the proceeds from the second sale.
+The Option Fees are paid in connection with the second sale.

 Second Sale Closing Costs